eclipse-che/che-server/README.md

 - Podman or Docker (required for running integration tests)

 # Sources build
 Run `mvn clean install` to build.
-Activate a faster profile build by adding `-Pfast`
+Activate a faster profile build by adding `-Pfast`.

 # Image build and push
 1. Go to the `dockerfiles` directory.